Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 Alternatively, you can visit a dealership and see if you can trade in your car to cover part of the purchase price for a cheaper vehicle.
 Just keep in mind that you'll usually get less money with a trade-in than by selling your car to a private party.

-Depending on your situation, getting out of your car loan may be overkill.
-Call and speak with your lender about your situation and see if you can make a deal.
+If you don't want to get rid of your car, call and speak with your lender about your situation and see if you can make a deal.

 For example, if your financial challenges are temporary, you may be able to negotiate a forbearance, which pauses your payments for a short period.
 Your lender may also offer to modify your monthly payment amount to make them more affordable until you can get back on your feet financially.

 If you've defaulted on your auto loan, the lender may choose to repossess the car.
-The process isn't pleasant, and it can wreck your credit score.
-If you want to avoid repossession, but you have no other options, you can voluntarily surrender the vehicle to your lender.
+The process isn't pleasant, and it can seriously damage your credit score.
+If you want to avoid repossession and have no other options, you can voluntarily surrender the vehicle to your lender.

 How Will Getting Out of a Car Loan Affect My Credit?

-- Selling the car: If you sell your car and pay off the loan in full, it won't have much of an impact on your credit score at all.
-That said, if you replace your loan with a new one on a cheaper car, the hard credit inquiry may temporarily lower your credit score a little.
+- Selling the car: If you sell your car and use the proceeds to pay off the loan in full, it's common to experience a temporary drop in your credit score.
+Additionally, if you replace your loan with a new one on a cheaper car, the hard credit inquiry may temporarily lower your credit score a little.
+In both cases, however, there's generally no long-term damage.

 - Negotiating with your lender: Depending on what you and the lender end up deciding, it may or may not impact your credit score.
-If you get approved for forbearance, your lender likely won't report that to the credit bureaus.
-However, if you get on a longer-term modified repayment plan, it may report that you're no longer making payments as originally agreed, which could impact your score and how future lenders view you.
+If you get on a longer-term modified repayment plan, the lender may report that you're no longer making payments as originally agreed, which could impact your score and how future lenders view you.

-- Refinancing your auto loan: As with replacing your current car with a new one, refinancing your car loan will impact your credit when you apply for the loan.
-That said, in most cases, one new hard inquiry won't take more than five points off your credit score, if it affects your score at all.
+- Refinancing your auto loan: As with replacing your current car with a new one, refinancing your car loan will impact your credit when you apply for the loan and when the new account is opened.
+Credit inquiries typically won't impact your credit score much, but adding a new account could affect your average age of accounts, which is a credit scoring factor.

-- Voluntarily surrendering the vehicle: If you have no other options but to give up your car, you won't be able to avoid damage to your credit score by voluntarily surrendering the vehicle.
-By the time it occurs, you've likely already missed some payments, which can wreak havoc on your credit history, and have been threatened with repossession.
-However, giving up the car instead of waiting for the lender to seize it may look better to lenders reviewing your credit report in the future.
+- Voluntarily surrendering the vehicle: By the time you're considering a voluntary surrender, you've likely already missed some payments, which can considerably lower your credit score.
+You may also have been threatened with repossession.
+While giving up the car may look better to lenders reviewing your credit report in the future, it still has a significant negative impact on your credit profile.

 How to Avoid Going Upside Down on a Car Loan

-If you're upside down on your car loan and sell it, refinance it or voluntarily surrender it, you may need to pay the lender to make up the difference between the car's value and the outstanding loan amount.
-If you're already struggling with your payments, this payment can make your situation much worse.
+If you're upside down on your car loan, selling the car, refinancing the loan or voluntarily surrendering the vehicle can get more complicated.
+In particular, you may need to pay the lender to make up the difference between the car's value and the outstanding loan amount.
+If you're already struggling with your payments, this extra payment can make your situation much worse.

 There may not be much you can do about being underwater on a car loan if you're already there.
 But here are a few ways you can avoid it: